Funding for Facility Projects

 Security enhancements for exterior doors

-Radios and security cameras purchased
+Radios and night locks purchased

 Raptor Visitor Management System at all schools